-So, here in this tutorial, we are going to learn how we can convert a string into a list in Python.
+So, here in this tutorial, we will learn how to convert a string into a list in Python.

-Methods of converting a string to list in Python
+Methods of converting a string to a list in Python

-Conversion of a string to list in Python is a pretty easy job.
-It can be achieved by following different methods as per our own requirements.
+Conversion of a string to a list in Python is a pretty easy job.
+It can be achieved by following different methods as per our requirements.

 - List of Strings to List of Lists